 Stroller covers inadvertently reduce air circulation and trap heat within the stroller, creating dangerously high temperatures.
 They also block visibility—essential for spotting signs of heat exhaustion (a precursor to heatstroke), given the fact that babies are more sensitive to heat than older children and adults.

-To show the effects of a stroller cover in action, the paper conducted a quick experiment in 2014:
+To show the effects of using a stroller cover in summer in action, the paper conducted a quick experiment in 2014: